GVK Industries: India

 GVK's thrust into the aviation sector set about with the modernization of Chhatrapati Shivaji International Airport (CSIA) in Mumbai.
-Further, with the acquisition of Kempegowda International Airport (KIA) in Bengaluru, GVK has become one of the largest airport operators in the country handling a combined traffic of over 60 mppa at these two airports.
+Further, with the acquisition of Kempegowda International Airport (KIA) in Bengaluru, GVK had once become one of the largest airport operators in the country handling a combined traffic of over 60 mppa at these two airports.

 Between 2016 and 2018, GVK sold its stake in Bengaluru International Airport Limited (BIAL) to Fairfax India.
 In 2021, GVK sold its operations at Mumbai International Airport Limited (MIAL) to the Adani Group.

 Indonesia

 GVK has collaborated with the Airports Authority of Indonesia, Angkasa Pura Airports (AP1), for operations, management and development of non-aeronautical commercial services at Denpasar International Airport, Bali.
 GVK is also developing an International greenfield airport in Yogyakarta, Special Region of Yogyakarta.